Bankruptcy, insolvency and executions for debt

 a) A civil servant who has an execution for a debt granted against him must at once report the fact to his Accounting Officer together with the reasons for non-payment of the debt.

-b) The Accounting Officer shall decide whether the circumstances justify any further action (e.g. debarring the civil servant from being employed on duties which involve public money) and if so refer the matter to the Chief Secretary together with his recommendations.
+b) The Accounting Officer shall decide whether the circumstances justify any further action (e.g. debarring the civil servant from being employed on duties which involve public money) and if so refer the matter to the Chief Executive Officer (Isle of Man Government) together with his recommendations.